pierrick-giffard/STAMM/README.md

 # Analyse and Visualize results with STIT

-You will find many scripts to visualize the outputs in _STIT/postprocessing_:
+You will find e few scripts to visualize the outputs in _STIT/postprocessing_:

 # General remarks